To all our stakeholders,

 We released two new technology-based business solutions that will help enhance quality results for all our services in the future, not just audits.
 Engage is an enterprise engagement delivery tool that provides a common and easy-to-use document collaboration platform for client engagements.
 Convene is a document workflow tool to help our engagement teams increase efficiency in the document management process, streamline requests, and reduce email traffic.

 Providing our clients reliable, objective and actionable information about the domestic and global economies is a critically important challenge for us – and in fiscal year 2021, this continued to be a complex task.
-We rely in large part on the guidance of Diane Swonk, our chief economist.

 When economic conditions suddenly shift – as they did in 2020 and 2021 – Diane seeks new data to forecast what’s ahead and help companies prepare.
 In addition to labor markets and the Federal Reserve, she specializes in analyzing secular changes in the economy that are distinct from the usual business cycle.
 Her analysis of COVID’s impact is helping our firm and its clients remain agile.